 There are some young people who end up going from competition to competition, finishing one and heading straight into another, and well… let’s just say that it’s not good if it becomes an addiction.
 It’s very good to focus for a while, to prepare for a competition, but then after that, you have to find yourself, focus on your artistic pursuits and your concert schedule.”

-“First of all, I think it’s important to remember that whether it is a competition or a concert, or if you’re just plating along at home, the most important thing is to create magic at the moment that you are playing, to concentrate on the music and ensure that each musical phrase should be a new creation and a creation of magic.
+“First of all, I think it’s important to remember that whether it is a competition or a concert, or if you’re just playing along at home, the most important thing is to create magic at the moment that you are playing, to concentrate on the music and ensure that each musical phrase should be a new creation and a creation of magic.

 So I always say that there is no point in getting nervous or too excited or whatever.
 This is natural of course, but you must always remember that at the core of everything – be it competition or concert or just practice – is the music.
 You have to serve the music and show yourself through it.